How accurate is this speed test?

 SpeedPulse measures your actual connection by downloading and uploading real data to test servers.
 Results are affected by WiFi signal strength, number of connected devices, and current network load.
 For the most accurate result, test on a wired connection or close to your router.

-What is a good internet speed in the UK?
+What is a good internet speed?

 Why is my speed lower than my broadband package?